rowan-dauria/ffern/README.md

 - I would refactor the DAL to make it easier for testing, for example making it easier to inject a mock client that can return dummy data.
 - React server components are apparently not fully supported by testing frameworks, so better to stick to end-to-end testing.
 This seems like a drawback.
 [SOURCE](https://nextjs.org/docs/app/building-your-application/testing#async-server-components)
 - I didn't use TDD to make this because I have never used the Next framework before, so wanted to focus on getting something working.

+### Requirements Coverage
+Covered:
+    - I have met the component requirements (database, API endpoints and sign up page)
+    - 3/4 of technical requirements.
+I haven't authenticated all of the endpoints but have a clear plan for how I would do that.
+    - Opting out of the waiting list
+Not Covered:
+    - Testing - why not?
+    - Don't store analytics data.
+However Vercel has a nice dashboard for traffic analytics that I have used.
+    - The trigger/invite process was never implemented.